People of Color

 December 21, 2020

-Policy Brief Gaps in COVID-19 Race/Ethnicity Data in California December 20, 2020 The spread of SARS-CoV-2 has been accompanied by troubling disparities in infections, hospitalizations, and deaths.
+The spread of SARS-CoV-2 has been accompanied by troubling disparities in infections, hospitalizations, and deaths.
 This issue brief underscores lessons from the HIV/AIDS epidemic, outlining the need for comprehensive data to design and carry out appropriate mitigation measures.
-It draws comparisons to the […]
+It draws comparisons to the HIV epidemic and identifies gaps in race/ethnicity data in routine COVID-19 case […]

 Read More